igromanru/R6-Chams-public/README.md

 - Detour hook
 - Thread creation

-<span style="font-size:0.8em;">That said, my code doesn't do anything what would be more risky than other public sources.
+<sub>That said, my code doesn't do anything what would be more risky than other public sources.
 If you have a way to use other public Chams without getting banned, my chams are as safe as them.
-However, I still recommend to make your own project and to avoid as many detection vectors as possible</span>
+However, I still recommend to make your own project and to avoid as many detection vectors as possible</sub>

 ## Demo
 ![visible](/pictures/visible.jpg)